Sierra Leone election: Julius Maada Bio re-elected as opposition cries foul

 Incumbent Julius Maada Bio has been declared the winner of Sierra Leone's presidential election but the opposition has disputed the count.

-Official figures say that Mr Bio gained 56% of the vote.
+Official figures give Mr Bio 56% of the vote.
 His main rival, Samura Kamara, trailed far behind with 41%.

 After the first tranche of results were released on Monday, Dr Kamara called the outcome "daylight robbery".